"And beginning with Moses and all the Prophets, he explained to them what was said in all the Scriptures concerning himself." (Luke 24:27)

 Did you ever wonder why God put not 1 but 2 genealogies for Jesus in the Bible?
 Did you know they are different?
 They diverge at David.
 Matthew’s (Mt.
-1:1-17) follows the royal line through Solomon to Jeconiah to Joseph—Jesus’ adoptive father, but not His physical father.
+1:1-17) follows the royal line through Solomon to Jeconiah to Joseph—Jesus’ adoptive father, but not His biological father.
 It establishes His legal right to sit on the throne of David as Joseph’s adopted son.
 Luke’s genealogy (Lk.
 3:23-37) is that of Mary starting with her nearest male relative, her father Heli,and going back to David through his son Nathan.
 This confirms that God kept His promises to all the patriarchs that one of their physical descendants would be the promised Messiah, while also maintaining His judgment on Jeconiah.

 Another important thing to note about those boring genealogies, did you know that since the destruction of the Temple in A.D.
 70, no Jew can trace their ancestry back to David or any of the other patriarchs because the genealogical records were destroyed then too?
 Or, that in the 40 years between Jesus’ death and resurrection and the destruction of those records, there was not one person who disputed Jesus’ ancestry despite all the persecution of Christianity among the Jews?
-This means that no one can make the claims of Jesus to fulfill all the prophecies regarding His physical descent—no one did before He came, and no one can since then either.
+This means that no one else can make the claims of Jesus to fulfill all the prophecies regarding His physical descent—no one did before He came, and no one can since then either.